 “I grew up in the America where, as Muslims, we were required to explain ourselves and what exactly we were.

 “Our parents never had to deal with this type of backlash.”

 Formed 20 years ago to represent growing number of Muslim students on campus, MSA was getting a bigger role in the post-9/11 era.

 It has been working hard over the past decade to provide programs for people of all backgrounds to meet with other Muslims on and off campus in an effort to correct misconceptions about Islam.

-Courses were offered to students about the religion that is adopted by 1.5 million people around the world.
+Courses were offered to students about the religion that is adopted by 1.5 billion people around the world.

 “It makes me very happy to see that the Islam classes I'm taking on campus are full of students who've never been exposed to the subject, and that the interfaith events that MSA holds are full of people as well,” said Muneeb Abbasi, a senior in business administration.